wanunulab/NanoCortex/readme.md

 ## Installation

 > **Note:** Detailed installation instructions and binary releases will be made available upon publication.
+> **Note:** We highly recommend to save your codes in your folder each time by texting Nanocortex, that would helpful for saving tokens!

 ### Step 1: Set Up Environment